Bolderaysky/password-generator/README.md

 # PassGenerator
 ## Overview
 That's a cross-platform password generator that was written in Python.
-There are some options, for example, you can change length of generated passwords, change used combinations of symbols, disable/enable some symbol's registers, also you can generate password, which consists only from digits, special symbols or lowercase/uppercase letters.
+There are some options, for example, you can change length of generated passwords, also you can check how much time program spends on generating passwords with huge length.
 ## Why I've written that?
 I've written that password generator for these reasons:
 + I wanted to improve my Python skills and explore new libraries.